void-ppc/void-ppc-docs/src/faq/index.md

 ### HTTPS does not work (e.g. repo sync)

 Your date/time may be set wrong (common trouble on Apple machines).
+Use `date` to check it.
 If that is the case, use this:

 ```
 # date -s "YYYY-MM-DD HH:mm:ss"